eliamue/foundations-prep-april-2021/04-from-hobbyist-to-professional-js-and-testing/notes/refactoring.md

 Decisions you make today, you (or somebody) will have to live with in 6 months.
     - Every line of code is _signed forever_.
 If you write something confusing, future developers will immediately learn and curse your name.

 ## Refactoring basics

+__Maintainable code__: is it as easy to add the tenth feature as it was to add the first feature?

 1) Store repeated or duplicate code in functions or variables, and assign them simple, human-readable names.
     - Favor DRY (Don't Repeat Yourself) code over WET code (Write Everything Twice)